nodesphere/nodesphere/README.md

 [![Build Status](https://travis-ci.org/nodesphere/nodesphere.svg)](https://travis-ci.org/nodesphere/nodesphere)

+> Notes:
+>
-> Note: Nodesphere is currently pre-alpha, and things are likely to change.
+> Nodesphere is currently pre-alpha, and things are likely to change.
 We don't recommend you use it in production yet.
+>
+> Nodesphere had a complete rewrite on a fresh branch with a new history as of v0.4.0.
+The older version can be found on the [0.3.x](https://github.com/nodesphere/nodesphere/tree/0.3.x) tree.

 ## Objectives